-This morning we drive up the road to the HMAS Sydney Memorial.
-It’s set beneath a dome of metal seagulls, which is far more beautiful than it sounds.
-It looks stunning at sunset if you’re here in the late afternoon.
+This morning we drive up the road to the HMAS Sydney Memorial set beneath a dome of metal seagulls, which is far more beautiful than it sounds and also looks stunning at sunset if you’re here at that time.

 There are 645 gulls in the dome each representing a life taken when the HMAS Sydney came under attack from the German cruiser Kormoran, off the coast of Western Australia.
-Both ships were sunk but never found.
-That is, until 2008.
-By then, most of the memorial was already in place, including a statue of a woman looking forlornly out to sea representing the families left behind.
+Both ships were sunk but never found… that is, until 2008, when most of the memorial was already in place, including a statue of a woman looking forlornly out to sea representing the families left behind.
 Amazingly, it turns out the woman is staring in the exact direction where the shipwrecks were found!

-It was actually quite an interesting memorial and there are a number of plaques that tell the ship’s story.
-If you get there at 1030am, there is a free tour that guides you through the different sections.
+It was actually quite an interesting memorial and there are a number of plaques that tell the ship’s story, but if you get there at 1030am, there is a free tour that guides you through the different sections.

 As sheepies munch green shoots on winery vines behind us, we tuck into some seriously delicious food.
 I went for a combo of meat including burnt ends, two types of pork belly and pulled pork complete with nicely seasoned chips and coleslaw, washed down with their on-site brewed ginger beer!
 Highly recommend this place!

 Tummies extended, we roll back to the car and loop north through Yuna where the mass everlastings start to appear.
-After connecting again with the main road we head for Pindar in the hope of seeing the wreath flowers.
-We’re hopeful of arriving after the wildflower tour buses have left to head back to Perth.
+After connecting again with the main road we head for Pindar in the hope of seeing the wreath flowers, hopefully arriving after the wildflower tour buses have left to head back to Perth.

 Pindar is one of the best spots to see the famous wreath flower (lechenaultia macrantha) and we’re not disappointed.
-Following signs to a spot just north of the blink-and-you’ll-miss-it town, we find them in abundance along the side of the red dirt road.
-It looks like someone has thrown giant frisbees from the car as they’ve driven past.
+Following signs to a spot just north of the blink-and-you’ll-miss-it town, we find them in abundance along the side of the red dirt road, looking like someone has thrown giant frisbees from the car as they’ve driven past.

 We’re now racing the sun to get to our campsite for the next two nights.
 I don’t intend to put up a tent in the dark (but we do because we’re inept tent pitchers).
 It’s only a 40 minute drive to Coalseam Conservation Park, where we’ll be camping at the Miner’s campsite.